belabdesmd/IQlympics/README.md

    - **Elimination Screen**: Professional game over screen when you've made 5 incorrect answers
    - **Clear Messaging**: Explains that you've reached the limit and can't continue in this session
    - **Leaderboard Access**: Direct access to view final standings and your country's performance
-   - **Replay Information**: Clear indication that you can play again later in the same post
+   - **Replay Information**: Clear indication that you can play again in another post
-   - **Trophy Icon**: Celebratory trophy icon to maintain positive experience even after elimination
+   - **Cancel Icon**: Clear game over icon to indicate the session has ended

 ### 🎮 **Complete Game Flow**